Clickport vs Cloudflare Web Analytics in 2026

 Copy detection

-When someone selects and copies text from your page, that's one of the strongest signals of content value.
+When someone selects and copies text from your page, that's one of the strongest signals there is that the content has value.
 They found something worth saving, comparing, or sharing.
-Clickport captures this automatically: what was copied, from which page, and which session.
-You can filter sessions by "Copied" to find your most engaged visitors.
+Clickport logs it on its own: what was copied, from which page, in which session.
+You can filter sessions by "Signals" to surface your most engaged visitors.

-No analytics tool in the privacy-first category tracks this.
+No privacy-first analytics tool tracks this.
 Not Cloudflare.
 Not Plausible.
 Not Fathom.

 Weekday-aware comparisons

 Cloudflare has no comparison logic.
-You can pick a date range, that's it.
+You pick a date range, and that's the whole story.

-Clickport's KPIs compare against the average of the last four identical weekdays.
-A Monday is compared to previous Mondays.
-A Saturday to previous Saturdays.
-When the KPI says "visitors are up 12%," it means something.
-Not "it's a weekday instead of a weekend."
+Clickport's KPIs compare against the average of the last four matching weekdays.
+A Monday is held up against past Mondays.
+A Saturday against past Saturdays.
+So when the KPI says visitors are up 12%, that 12% means something.
+It isn't just "today is a weekday and last time you looked it was a weekend."

 Smart bounce rate

 Cloudflare has no bounce rate.
-There's no engagement signal to derive one from.
+There's no engagement signal to build one from.

-Clickport requires four criteria before calling a session a bounce: single pageview, no outbound clicks, less than 25% scroll depth, and under 15 seconds on page.
-A reader who scrolls through your entire article but doesn't click anything?
-Not a bounce.
-A visitor who lands, reads for a minute, and leaves satisfied?
-Not a bounce.
+Clickport needs four things to be true before it calls a session a bounce: a single pageview, no outbound clicks, under 25% scroll depth, and less than 15 seconds on the page.
+A reader who scrolls your whole article but clicks nothing isn't a bounce.
+A visitor who lands, reads for a minute, and leaves satisfied isn't a bounce either.

 Session drill-down

-Cloudflare has no concept of individual sessions.
-The dashboard is aggregate-only.
+Cloudflare has no notion of an individual session.
+The dashboard is aggregate, full stop.

-Clickport's Sessions panel shows every visitor's full journey on one screen: pages visited, clicks made, forms submitted, goals triggered, what they copied, where they came from.
-Filter by "Converted," "Bounced," or "Copied" to find exactly the sessions you care about.
+Clickport's Sessions panel lays out a visitor's whole journey on one screen: pages visited, clicks made, forms submitted, goals triggered, what they copied, where they came from.
+Filter by "Converted," "Bounced," or "Signals" to land on exactly the sessions you care about.
 Two clicks from the dashboard.

-Cloudflare lumps everything into a flat referrer list. chatgpt.com shows up alongside google.com and t.co with no further structure.
+Cloudflare dumps everything into one flat referrer list. chatgpt.com sits next to google.com and t.co with no structure at all.

-Clickport classifies traffic into 16 channels: Direct, Display, Paid Search, Paid Social, Paid Video, Paid Shopping, Affiliates, Email, SMS, Audio, Organic Shopping, AI Search, Organic Search, Organic Video, Organic Social, Referral.
-AI Search rolls up ChatGPT, Perplexity, Gemini, Claude, and Copilot.
-You see at a glance how much of your traffic comes from LLMs, broken out from organic search.
+Clickport sorts traffic into 16 channels: Direct, Display, Paid Search, Paid Social, Paid Video, Paid Shopping, Affiliates, Email, SMS, Audio, Organic Shopping, AI Search, Organic Search, Organic Video, Organic Social, Referral.
+AI Search gathers ChatGPT, Perplexity, Gemini, Claude, and Copilot into one bucket.
+So you can see at a glance how much of your traffic now comes from LLMs, split out from plain organic search.

-Here's what actually changes if you switch.
+Here's what changes if you switch.
 No spin.

 Side by side, row by row